Forelius/fantastic-depths/features.md

 	- Actors and items effects tab for GM only
 - Actor sheets
 	- Player characters
+		- Track spell memorized#/max# per level and show how many of each type of spell is memorized.
+[TODO]
 	- Monsters
 	- NPCS/Retainers [PARTIAL]
 - Item sheets